-Admission to the program requires an active, unrestricted license as a Registered Nurse, an associate’s degree in nursing from a regionally accredited institution or a diploma in nursing from a program accredited by the Accreditation Commission for Education in Nursing, and at least a 2.5 grade point average on a 4.0 point scale in all post-secondary coursework.
+Admission to the program requires an active, unrestricted license as a Registered Nurse, credit for non-NUR courses from a regionally accredited institution, and at least a 2.5-grade point average on a 4.0 point scale in all post-secondary coursework.
 Students must meet the requirements for college-level mathematics, reading, and writing and any deficiencies must be satisfied prior to admission to the bachelor’s degree program.
-If the student’s associate degree is from a non-regionally accredited institution, but one that is accredited by a body that is recognized by the U.S. Department of Education, a course-by-course evaluation will be done according to Polk State College’s transfer practices and policies.
+If the student’s general education courses are from a non-regionally accredited institution, but one that is accredited by a body that is recognized by the U.S. Department of Education, a course-by-course evaluation will be done according to Polk State College’s transfer practices and policies.

 The RN to BSN Program coursework requires access to a reliable computer and Internet connection.
 Students are expected to have basic computer competence upon admission.